Social Contribution Activities

 Toshiba Group's Volunteer Days

 Building on the aims of the International Volunteer Day set by the United Nations on December 5, Toshiba Group has designated December as its annual Sustainability Month.
-From fiscal 2 01 4, we annually carry out Toshiba Group's Volunteer Days activities as well as social contribution activities, including clean-up, collection, donation, fundraising, welfare activities, and disaster relief at each business site.
+From fiscal 2014, we annually carry out Toshiba Group’s Volunteer Days activities, with the aim of encouraging all Toshiba Group employees to participate in social contribution activities together globally and each and every employee to unite in contributing to the creation of a better society.

-Observation Tours for Employees' Children
+Observation Tour for Employees’ Children

 Welfare